genj/GenjFaqBundle/README.md

 * Questions are grouped into Categories
 * Categories can be deactivated
+* Questions can be drafted and scheduled for publishing
-* Can show all information at once, or collapse questions/categories for big FAQs that is basically up to you - how you are handling this in the template
+* Can show all information at once, or collapse questions/categories for big FAQs.
+ It's basically up to you - how you are handling this in the template
 * Collapsed mode generates SEO friendly URLs

 ## Requirements